Jampel Lodoy: Biography

 Tuva declared 26 June 2020 as a republic-wide day of mourning following Kamby Lama's death.
 Tuvan flags were lowered to half staff and public recreational activities not already cancelled by the COVID-19 pandemic were called off for the day.
 A small funeral, with limited attendance due to the pandemic, was held in Kyzyl.
 Kamby Lama Jampel Lodoy was buried in his native Dzun-Khemchiksky District on 26 June 2020.

 In response to Kamby Lama Jampel Lodoy's death and the worsening COVID-19 pandemic in Tuva, the Tuvan government immediately suspended the Kyzyl city public transportation system on 23 June 2020.
 Tuva's Head of Government Sholban Kara-ool appealed to residents to take the pandemic seriously, noting that Jampel Lodoy was just 44 years old, "I once more want to remind our youth that this illness could be lethal for anyone.
 We see that this disease can be dangerous for anyone, even for young people."
 Tuva had more than 3,700 positive COVID-19 cases by late June 2020 and at least 39 deaths, including the Kamby Lama.

 Following Jampel Lodoy's death, it was announced that Omak Bashky would temporarily assume the role of acting leader of Tuva's community Buddhist community until a new Kamby Lama is chosen.
-Jampel Lodoy permanent successor, the 9th Kamby Lama, is expected to be elected in early Fall 2020.
+The 9th Kamby Lama, Gelek Natsyk-Dorju, was selected on 5 October 2020.